wbrowar/WB-Leap-Demos/README.md

 WB-Leap-Demos
 =============

-Testing out the Leap Motion JS SDK
+Testing out the Leap Motion JS SDK.
 These files are where all of the action is:

 index.html

 /sass/_styles.scss

 /js/main.js